Granze/flip-clock/README.md

 # &lt;flip-clock&gt;

-A flip clock, timer and countdown made with [Polymer](http://polymer-project.org).
+A flip clock, timer and countdown made with [Polymer](http://polymer-project.org) and [Moment.js](https://github.com/moment/momentjs.com)

 See the [component page](http://Granze.github.io/flip-clock) for more information.